‘Chilling Adventures of Sabrina’ Part II Review: The Witches Refuse to be a Footnote

 A major win this season was that the mortals saved the day.
 CAOS establishes Theo, Roz and Harvey as characters capable of deciding their fates and being more than just allies in the fight against evil.
 Theo saves his friends from the Mandrake and together, they close the gates of hell with no magic – just a curse, some pencils and papers.
 Their fight is an important moment of agency.
 As characters without magical powers, they demonstrate that they can hold their own and that they won’t allow darkness to lead them to believe they’re something they aren’t.
 The finale sees the three knowing resident mortals of Greendale save the world.

-The Chilling Adventures of Sabrina is a dark, twisted, vintage roller coaster ride that makes viewers upend and assert their beliefs, and explore unconventional depths of imagination.
+The Chilling Adventures of Sabrina is a dark, twisted, vintage roller coaster ride that makes viewers upend and assert their beliefs while exploring unconventional depths of imagination.
 And the show should continue telling its story, not ignoring the characters and storylines that are instrumental to its intricate narrative.
 CAOS has enough promise to not realize it.